Eyonic/Arch-assist/README.md

 1. The python Arch simulator is done :)

-   python main.py

-archsim $ paru -S brave-bin <br>
-:: Resolving AUR dependencies...<br>
-:: Installing brave-bin<br>
-archsim $<br>

-2. Make the ai Command-line rewriting.
-I got it working, But only 70% of the time "it does not messup the commands it just put in extra stuff in it"
+2. The rust code is working. (documentation is in the rust folder)
+3. Testing on a clean arch linux (final boss)

 #Plans
-When smaller Ollama models become sufficiently capable, I want this to run fully offline.
-For now, however, using ChatGPT makes it far more powerful.
+When smaller Ollama models become sufficiently capable, I want this system to run fully offline.
+For now, however, I’m using ChatGPT (specifically 4.1).
+I’d prefer to use ChatGPT-5, but the API is still a pain when I ask chatgtp 5 why it does not know even though it should, I end up going back to GPT-4o-mini instead.

+Despite that, ChatGPT is still far more powerful than most Ollama models at the moment, and it’s very affordable.